luckamolkova/bugs/README.md

 Lucie Klimosova ([LinkedIn](https://www.linkedin.com/in/lucieklimosova))

 Hundreds of bug reports for large software projects are created daily.
-Many of them contain incoplete, wrong or duplicate information.
+Many of them contain incomplete, wrong or duplicate information.
 Bug reporters as well as developers would benefit from "smarter" bug reporting system.

 ## Data